-The precedessor of the Jaca event was a World Professional Figure Skating Championships competition held in Wembley, England.
+The predecessor of the Jaca event was a World Professional Figure Skating Championships competition held in Wembley, England.
 In 1931, the first "World Professional Competition" was established in Great Britain.
 Having organized a competition for male instructors of the sport earlier in the year, England's National Skating Association organized an open professional competition for men, ladies and pairs skaters, adding ice dancing at the 1939 event.
 These professional competitions continued through 1956.
 Mostly show skaters participated, and competitors at these events included Sonja Henie's coach, Howard Nicholson, Swiss brothers Jacques and Arnold Gerschwiler, 1936 Olympic Silver Medallist and 1937 World Champion Cecelia Colledge and 1953 World Pairs Champion Jennifer Nicks (who won the title with her brother John, who has coached many of skating's elite over the years including Peggy Fleming, Tai Babilonia, Randy Gardner and Ashley Wagner).
-Also competing were Herbert Aylward, Marilyn Hoskins, PSA founder Gladys Hogg, Ronald Baker, Len Liggett and Pamela Murray, among countless others.
-Roy Callaway, who joined the British Ice Teachers Association in 1950, served on the Association's Championship Committee from 1965-1969 with Joan Hawkins, Don Crosthwaite and Peggy Tomlins to organize the Wembley event.
-In the 1960's, this competition moved to Spain and was the forerunner to the Jaca event first held in 1974 which was organized by the Imperial Professional Figure Skating Association.
-Until last held in 1998, the Jaca world professional event was one of very few professional competitions historically that has offered ALL professional skaters an inclusive opportunity to participate.
+Also competing were Herbert Aylward, Marilyn Hoskins, Gladys Hogg, Ronald Baker, Len Liggett and Pamela Murray, among countless others.
+Roy Callaway, who joined the British Ice Teachers Association in 1950, served on the Association's Championship Committee from 1965 to 1969 with Joan Hawkins, Don Crosthwaite and Peggy Tomlins to organize the Wembley event.

 Tracey Solomons and Ian Jenkins competing in the 1990 Jaca World Pro Championships